codechangers/codecontest.org/_docs/tutorials/runHero.md

 ## 5. Add enemy movement and collision

-First we’ll add collision, to do this we’ll go into our `onUpdate` function in our `room.js` file and add a `handleCollision` function.
-In the callback function we’ll set our character’s x and y values equal to what they were when the game started so our characters will be sent back to the start if we get hit.
+First we’ll add collision, to do this we’ll go into our `onUpdate` _function_ in our `room.js` file and add a `handleCollision` _function_.
+In the callback _function_ we’ll set our character’s x and y values equal to what they were when the game started so our characters will be sent back to the start if we get hit.

 ```javascript
 g.handleCollision('players', 'enemy', (player) => { player.x = 270; player.y = 1980 });
 ```

-Then, we’ll add the enemy movement, we’ll set it up in the `onUpdate` function in our `room.js` file.
-We’re going to set up a `getAllCharacters` function for the enemies, and then for our callback function we will set up some if else statements for the movement.
+Then, we’ll add the enemy movement, we’ll set it up in the `onUpdate` _function_ in our `room.js` file.
+We’re going to set up a `getAllCharacters` _function_ for the enemies, and then for our callback _function_ we will set up some if else statements for the movement.
 ```javascript
 g.getAllCharacters('enemy', (enemy, i) => {
 	if (enemy.x <= 575 && enemy.right == true) {